 Fulbright grantees must apply for a Temporary Stay Visa at the Portuguese Embassy in Washington, D.C., or at one of the Consulates in the United States, before travelling to Portugal.

 For more information about visas, consult with the Embassy of Portugal in Washington, D.C..

 Fulbright Award benefits are for one academic year only, i.e., the duration of the grant:

 Stipend: Full maintenance allowance is of €11.250, cost-shared by the Fulbright Commission and the Host Institution:

 - The Fulbright Commission offers an allowance of €6,750 (divided into 9 monthly installments of €750).

-- The Host Institution offers the remaining allowance of €4,500, either in-kind by providing meals and accommodation to the ETA for the entire period of stay, or by paying directly to the Fulbright Commission that will add this amount to the grant stipend.
+- The Host Institution covers the remaining €4,500, either in-kind by providing meals and accommodation to the grantee, for the entire period of stay, or by paying directly to the Fulbright Commission, that will add this amount to the grant stipend.

 Travel: Travel allowance of €850 (one-time payment intended as a contribution to international travel between the U.S.A. and Portugal, to be paid with the first monthly allowance).

 Insurance: Accidents and Sickness Program for Exchanges (ASPE).

 Housing and Meals: No housing or meal allowances are available from the Commission.
 Host institutions may offer accommodation in a residence or apartment, during the entire period of the grant, and meals in the institution’s cafeteria or restaurant.